dahliamusa/webAppPart2-601/README.md

+# Team Members
+* Dahlia Musa
+* Sahilpreet Singh

 # Project Description
-This is a team project that includes a login and registration process, admin account and Google calendar display.
+This project is a web application that demonstrates the use of Pycharm setup with Docker, Flask and MySQL.

-# Team Members
+# Features
-* Dahlia Musa - Feature: login and registration process, admin account
-* Sahilpreet Singh - Feature: Google calendar display
+* Login process - Log into your account by entering your email and password
+* Registration process - Create a new account by clicking "Sign up" and submitting your account information
+* Admin account - Use the email "admin@njit.edu" and the password "admin" to log into the admin account, then click on "Users" to view user data
+* Google calendar - After logging in, click "Calendar" and sign into your Google account to view your Google calendar

 # Installation Instructions